ItamarShalev/semester_organizer/README.md

 ## Prerequisites

-- Python version 3.8 and above
+- Python version 3.8 and above, Preferred version >= 3.13 for efficient and fast use.
 - Chrome browser installed.
 - For GUI flow - Tkinter
 - Git bash or any terminal support your language (pycharm doesn't support Hebrew by default)